-- GENERALISATIONS AND INTERPRETATIONS - Research is significant in the sense that it seeks to arrive at generalizations based on empirical observations and logical validity. - Generalization could involve explaining the results of research in the context of existing theories or previous studies. - It is possible for generalization to open new questions that require further research. - Common feature and attributes that underpin the nature and conduct of research is that research is cyclical and an interactive process. - Sometimes research is presented in a very simplistic linear succession of steps with definite start and end, this is erroneous - Research appears more as a spiral or iterative process. - Stages or steps in research process are not mutually exclusive but mutually inclusive.
-They are neither separate or distinct.
+GENERALISATIONS AND INTERPRETATIONS

+- Research is significant in the sense that it seeks to arrive at generalizations based on empirical observations and logical validity. - Generalization could involve explaining the results of research in the context of existing theories or previous studies. - It is possible for generalization to open new questions that require further research. - Common feature and attributes that underpin the nature and conduct of research is that research is cyclical and an interactive process. - Sometimes research is presented in a very simplistic linear succession of steps with definite start and end, this is erroneous - Research appears more as a spiral or iterative process. - Stages or steps in research process are not mutually exclusive but mutually inclusive.
+They are neither separate nor distinct.
+Usage of a term may vary from place to place and may have several interpretations meaning it may be ambiguous.
+Often people do not understand what we wish to communicate.
+We thus need concepts and conceptualization

-3.CONCEPTS AND CONCEPTUAL FRAMEWORK
+2. CONCEPTS AND CONCEPTUAL FRAMEWORK